 Body Percentage Judging

-In order to pass for certain types of body percentages in art, it will help to understand what we count for 'headshot', 'bust', 'halfbody', and 'fullbody'.
+In order to pass for certain types of body percentages in art, it will help to understand what we count for 'headshot', 'bust', 'halfbody', 'three-quarters', and 'fullbody'.
 This guide is here to explain the differences in the meanings.

 The following images are rough ranges to illustrate the sections of the body for each of our percentages.